Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality traits: Loyal, athletic, bold

-Savannahs were born from crossing a domestic cat with servals (a wild African cat).
-They have a very dog-like personality in that they love to play in the water and can be trained to do leashed walks.
+Savannahs are produced by crossing a domestic cat with a Serval (a wild African cat).
+They have a very dog-like personality; they love to play in the water and can be trained to do leashed walks.

-What sets this breed apart from others with wildcat ancestry is its strong hunting instincts.
-A Savannah may not be a good match for households with small pets like fish or hamsters.
-Despite this need to hunt, this breed has a mild temperament and can get along well with other animals closer to its size.
+Their strong hunting instincts set them apart from others with wildcat ancestry, and a Savannah may not be a good match for households with small pets like fish or hamsters.
+Despite their need to hunt, they have a mild temperament and can get along well with other animals closer to their size.

 Savannahs love to jump and can wreak havoc in homes that don’t provide plenty of climbing space.
 They do best in environments with hiding spots and room to run.
-They can jump eight feet high, so there’s no space in your home that’s safe from their antics.
+They can jump 7 feet high, so no space in your home is safe from their antics.

 15. Toyger